alamsarker/commission-calculator/README.md

 ## Important Notes

-* For the sake of simplicity, its been used `App\Libraries\Commission\Config` class for saving the commission and curency settings.
+* For the sake of simplicity, its been used `App\Libraries\Commission\Config` class for saving the commission and currency settings.
 In real life, its may be moved to yml or database.
 * It has not been used the latest api rates by calling the api.
 Instead, used the static currency rates in config class.
-* My solution has been tested with the provided CSV file only.
-Output has not matched of input `2016-02-19,5,private,withdraw,3000000,JPY`.
-Expected output is `8612` but `8611.42` is given by this solution.
+* This solution has been tested with the provided CSV file only.
+A single output of the input `2016-02-19,5,private,withdraw,3000000,JPY` has not matched.
+Expected output is `8612` but `8611.42` is produced by this solution.
+* Exceptions has not handled.

-## Explanation of the confusing or complex code
+## Explanation of the confusing/complex code

 The following few code block is confusing to understand.
 Lets discuss that part:-